WordPad

-WordPad is a word processor software designed by Microsoft that was included in versions of Windows from Windows 95 through Windows 11, version 23H2.
+WordPad is a discontinued word processor application designed by Microsoft that was included in versions of Windows from Windows 95 through Windows 11, version 23H2.
 Similarly to its predecessor Microsoft Write, it served as a basic word processor, positioned as more advanced than the Notepad text editor by supporting rich text editing, but with a subset of the functionality of Microsoft Word.
-Microsoft removed WordPad in Windows 11 24H2 and it has no successor.
+Microsoft removed WordPad starting with Windows 11 24H2 and it has no successor.
+In September 2026, Microsoft announced that support for WordPad on editions of Windows 10 which are not in the Long-Term Servicing Channel (LTSC) will end on May 11, 2027.
+Microsoft recommends the use of Microsoft Word for editing DOCX and RTF files and Notepad for editing TXT files instead.
+The last edition to include WordPad is Windows 10 IoT Enterprise LTSC 2021 (for specialized devices such as medical equipment controllers and ATMs), supported until January 13, 2032, at which point WordPad support fully ends.

 Earlier versions primarily supported a subset of the Rich Text Format (RTF, .rtf) and Microsoft Word 6.0 formats, although later versions are also capable of saving Office Open XML (OOXML, .docx) and OpenDocument Text (.odt) files.